 Each file has column headers on the first row:

 Spreadsheet Column Content Description NCIt Subset Code The NCIt concept code attached to the subset concept.
 NCIt Codes are unique strings that begin with a C and are followed by a series of digits.
 NCPDP Subset Preferred Term The NCPDP preferred term attached to the subset concept.
 NCIt Code A unique and permanent identifier attached to every concept.
 The actual string carries no information other than to provide a machine readable piece of identification to every concept.
-NCPDP Preferred Term The term chosed by NCPDP for use as their Preferred Term NCIt Preferred Term The most recognized and widely used term.
+NCPDP Preferred Term The term chosen by NCPDP for use as its Preferred Term.
+NCPDP Synonym An additional term chosen by NCPDP that has an equivalent meaning to the Preferred Term.
+NCIt Preferred Term The term chosen by NCI EVS as most unambiguous and widely used in the biomedical community.
 NCIt Definition A text definition of the term created by an NCI EVS subject matter expert.

 NCPDP terminology is bundled into subsets, identified by code and name in the first two columns of each row.
 These are the names of the subsets and definitions supplied by NCPDP: